I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 Because the garland installation is quite dramatic, I kept the table setting very simple.
 I love how fresh and open it looks with soft whites and greens set against the backdrop of the snowy trees outside!

-I reused my large glass vases, moss and pillar candles from Easter as well as the pale green glasses!
+I reused my large glass vases, dried moss and pillar candles from Easter as well as pale green drinking glasses!
 The only thing new things I added were a few golden pear ornaments and some Christmas napkins!

 I used a white linen tablecloth and omitted placemats or chargers for a more Scandinavian and minimal feel.